zaiisao/Documentation/en/faqs/browser_support.md

     ![](https://web-cdn.agora.io/docs-files/1591079062644)
 - Safari does not support the `addTrack` and `removeTrack` methods.
 - Safari does not support enabling [dual-stream mode](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#dual-stream).
-- On Safari, when calling APIs to get quality statistics, the values of some properties are 0.For example, when calling `getLocalAudioStats` to get the audio statistics of the local stream, the values of `RecordingLevel` and `SendLevel` are 0.
+- On Safari, when calling APIs to get quality statistics, the values of some properties are 0.
+For example, when calling `getLocalAudioStats` to get the audio statistics of the local stream, the values of `RecordingLevel` and `SendLevel` are 0.

 ### Firefox